 With this in mind, this post is not an exhaustive post that says “if you do this, then this is the guaranteed result”.
 It is a guide more aimed at helping you to play those shots where you want maximum topspin, bottom spin or just to stun the ball dead (no roll after object ball contact) at a medium distance.

-Quick summary, the 3 fundamental cue ball principles and how to play them for most effective results are:
+Let’s take a quick recap.
+The 3 fundamental cue ball principles and how to play them for most effective results are:

 - The Stun Shot – Struck just below the centre of the white ball and delivered with a punchy stroke.